Province of Verbano-Cusio-Ossola

-The province of Verbano-Cusio-Ossola (provincia del Verbano-Cusio-Ossola, /it/) is a province in the Piedmont region of Italy.
+The province of Verbano-Cusio-Ossola (provincia del Verbano-Cusio-Ossola, /it/, Provincia dël Verban-Cusi-Òssola) is a province in the region of Piedmont in northern Italy.
 It was created in 1992 through the fusion of three geographical areas which had previously been part of the province of Novara.
 The area flanking the western shore of Verbano (or Lago Maggiore) forms the eastern part of the province; Cusio (or Lago d’Orta) and its environs form the southern part; while the north and west of the province consist of the Ossola, a region of Alpine mountains and valleys.
 The ISO code for the province is VB.

-The province has a total population of some 160,000, distributed over an area of 2255 km2, with the biggest population centres being its capital Verbania on the shores of Lago Maggiore, Domodossola the main town of the Ossola, and Omegna at the northern end of Lago d’Orta.
+The province has a population of 152,677 in an area of 2260.91 km2 across its 74 municipalities, with the biggest population centres being its capital Verbania, on the shores of Lago Maggiore, Domodossola, the main town of the Ossola, and Omegna, at the northern end of Lago d’Orta.